How Much Does a Home Fire Sprinkler System Cost in 2025?

 Water Storage

-Water storage tanks, as their name indicates, are tanks that store water and supply it to fire protection systems.
-They’re usually used when there isn’t water readily available, or an adequate water supply doesn’t exist.
+Water storage tanks store water and supply it to fire protection systems.
+They’re usually used when water isn’t readily available or an adequate water supply doesn’t exist.

 Backflow Preventers

-Homeowners usually install backflow preventers when a public water supply is available, but it’s vulnerable to contamination from fertilizers and other groundwater pollutants.
-They create a water supply that is safe to use in home fire prevention systems.
+Homeowners usually install backflow preventers when a public water supply is available.
+However, this water supply is vulnerable to contamination from fertilizers and other groundwater pollutants.
+Therefore, they create a safe water supply for home fire prevention systems.

 Lifetime Costs